aldexdev/multimedia-mern-app/README.md

 ## How to try the app

-To start testing the project the following steps are followed as specified below:
+To start testing the project following steps are followed as specified below after configure the env variables:

 1. Go to the server folder: